algofanatics/algofanatics-website/src/content/blog/blockchain-concepts.md

 ## 1. Explain the EVM 💻

+The EVM (Ethereum Virtual Machine) is a decentralized machine and this means that it is not controlled or owned by a single entity and anyone or everyone has equal rights and access to it.

+The concept of the EVM was introduced by Vitalik Buterin in a whitepaper published in late 2013.

+It is capable of any form of algorithmic computation which makes us refer to it as a Turing complete machine.

+Since everyone has access and can connect to it, it has to allocate and prioritize transaction.
+It does this by using gas as an internal pricing mechanism.

+It goes without saying that "too many hands spoil the broth".
+With that in mind, we can conclude that if inputs are not controlled and managed properly, there will be chaos since anyone and everyone has access to the machine.

-The Ethereum Virtual Machine (EVM) is a decentralized virtual machine capable of handling scripts using the public nodes network.
-It is Turing complete, which means it can compute anything that can be computed algorithmically.
-Additionally, it uses gas as an internal pricing mechanism to allocate resources and prioritize transactions on the Ethereum network.
-However, its state is not maintained by the founder; rather, the state of the EVM is maintained and updated by the nodes running the Ethereum network through a consensus mechanism.
+Fortunately, the state of the machine is maintained by nodes running on the Ethereum network through a consensus mechanism.

 ## 2. What is the differentiating factor between the Ethereum Blockchain and the Bitcoin blockchain? 🔄